ooliver1/ooliver1/README.md

 # ooliver1

 Hey there, I'm Oliver, a 16 year old software developer from the UK.
-I love making Discord bots with Python, solving problems with Typescript and java, and contributing to other OSS projects whilst sometimes bearing a bit of web development.
+I love making Discord bots with Python, solving problems with Typescript, Rust and Java/Kotlin, and contributing to other OSS projects whilst sometimes bearing a bit of web development.

-I am currently working on [a Minecraft and Discord connecting bot](https://github.com/ooliver1/minecat)
+I am currently working on [an Eludris bot to aid development, including an open eval command](https://github.com/ooliver1/dewel)

 ---